 All persons affiliated with the University, including students, faculty, administrators, staff, and volunteers.

 A summons calling for an appearance at the Department of Public Safety or the Office of the Dean of Students.
 A UA Little Rock police officer may issue a citation if he or she has reasonable grounds to believe the person committed a minor violation of the Code of Student Conduct or federal, state, and local laws.

 Sunday through Saturday when classes are in session, not including final exam periods or holidays.

 Students may not disturb normal classroom procedures by distracting or disruptive behavior.

-Written notice of a pending or resultant disciplinary proceeding, which has been acknowledged in writing by a person or persons to whom the notice is directed.
+Written documentation of a pending or resultant disciplinary proceeding, directed to a Party or a witness. directed. .